ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

 1. Write your program as simply as possible.
-If it takes too long to run, profile it to find out where it's spending its time and concentrate optimizations on just those areas.
+If it takes too long to run, profile it to find out where it's spending its time and concentrate optimisations on just those areas.
 1. Check for unintentional polymorphism, and add type hints for the compiler.
 1. Closures are slower than simple function calls, but add to